-• A statutory right conferred on a person may be waived only if the waiver does not infringe the purpose of the legislation: Bowmaker Ltd v Tabor; Reckitt & Colman v TBR; Johnson v Moreton; Lieberman v Morris.
+- A statutory right conferred on a person may be waived only if the waiver does not infringe the purpose of the legislation: Bowmaker Ltd v Tabor; Reckitt & Colman (NZ) Ltd v Taxation Board of Review; Johnson v Moreton; Lieberman v Morris.
 The purpose of the Education Act is that all children should receive education of a minimum standard, and there should be no barriers to access to such education.
-That purpose would be infringed by a waiver of the right to free education and an ability of school Boards to require the payment of "fees" for education.

-The scope of the obligation to provide education services is defined by the national education guidelines, incorporated in every school charter, and by the school's charter.
-The supply of reports and other information relating to the assessment of students is integral to the supply of education services, and are to be supplied free.
+That purpose would be infringed by a waiver of the right to free education and an ability of school Boards to require the payment of "fees" for education. - The scope of the obligation to provide education services is defined by the national education guidelines and by the school's charter (into which the guidelines are incorporated).
+The supply of reports and other information relating to the assessment of students is integral to the supply of education services, and such information must be supplied free.
 The amounts would not be consideration, even if there was a representation that the supply of such information would be withheld unless payment was made (albeit contrary to the legal position).

-Therefore, GST is not payable on amounts paid for the purpose of a general fund to assist the schools with meeting costs or for "activity fees" for activities which are an integral part of the course requirements in which the school has an obligation to provide instruction and in which participation by pupils is compulsory.
-However, if other services not integral to the supply of education services are supplied on the basis that the supply is conditional upon payment being made, the payment will be consideration for that supply.
-Where a separate charge is not made for such an item, apportionment may apply: section 10(18).
+Therefore, GST is not payable on amounts paid for the purpose of a general fund to assist the schools with meeting costs or for "activity fees" for activities that are an integral part of the course requirements in which the school has an obligation to provide instruction and in which participation by pupils is compulsory.
+However, if other services not integral to the supply of education services are supplied on the basis that the supply is conditional on payment being made, the payment will be consideration for that supply.
+If a separate charge is not made for such an item, apportionment may apply: section 10(18) of the GST Act.

-For payments made by parents or guardians to schools to be consideration, it must be possible to identify a supply of goods or services other than the supply of education services which the schools must supply in terms of their charters.
-The issue requires determining which payments made to schools are made for a supply other than the supply of education services (to which there is a statutory entitlement free of charge).
+For payments made by parents or guardians to schools to be consideration, it must be possible to identify a supply of goods or services other than the supply of education services that the schools must supply in terms of their charters.
+The issues that need to be considered are: